Samih-codes/Intermediate_Python_Projects/Quiz_Game/README.md

 ---
 # Concepts Learned
-- How to create a Class in Python
+- Class creation in Python
-- Working with Attributes, Class Constructors and the init() Function
+- Attributes, class constructors and the init() function
-- Adding Methods to a Class
+- Adding Methods to a class